getferdi/internal-server/README.md

 # ferdi-internal-server
 Internal Ferdi Server used for storing settings without logging into an external server.

+# 🪦🪦🪦 ARCHIVED 🪦🪦🪦
+This repository has been merged into the main `ferdi` repository and subsequently the standalone repo has been moved into archived mode.
+Please log any bugs, etc in the main repo.

 ## Differences to ferdi-server
 - Doesn't contain user management (only one user)
 - Doesn't require logging in